Groombridge 1830

-Groombridge 1830 is a star 29.9 light-years away in the constellation Ursa Major.
+Groombridge 1830, also known as Argelander's Star, is a star 29.9 light-years away in the constellation Ursa Major.
 With an apparent magnitude of 6.4, it is near the limit of naked eye visibility under ideal conditions.
 It has a low metallicity and is thought to be a superflare star.

 Discovery and naming

 The star was catalogued by British astronomer Stephen Groombridge with the Groombridge Transit Circle between 1806 and the 1830s and published posthumously in his star catalog, Catalogue of Circumpolar Stars (1838).
 The designation Groombridge 1830 comes from this catalog; in older sources it may be written as 1830 Groombridge.
 Its high proper motion was noted by Friedrich Wilhelm Argelander in 1842, and so it is sometimes called Argelander's Star, a name first used in an 1853 paper.
 Due to its high proper motion, it has also been called the Flying Star or Runaway Star (compare 61 Cygni and Barnard's Star).

 Other designations for this star include HD 103095, HR 4550, and Gliese 451.
 It has the variable star designation CF Ursae Majoris, which originally referred to a supposed flaring companion star that is no longer believed to exist.